ABW-Bestellsystem/ABW-Bestellsystem/README.md

 </p>

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/ABW-Bestellsystem/ABW-Bestellsystem) Thanks for using our opensource version of the ABW Bestellsystem.
 This is a web application to manage orders for Azubis.
-It is written in ReactJS and NodeJS and uses MongoDB as database.
+It is written in ReactJS, NodeJS and uses MongoDB as database.

 ## Features
 - Multiple Sites for mutiple locations to order from